ywyher/better-melon/README.md

 An [Animleon](https://www.animelon.com/) alternative that aims to overcome all animelon's inconvenients

 # Why ?
-Animelon doesn’t provide all anime by default, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
-That’s why I decided to create this website—to offer the latest anime with subtitles, along with real-time Japanese subtitle definitions, providing a more feature-rich alternative.
+Animelon doesn’t provide all animes by default, and its entries are rarely updated, making it difficult for learners who want to watch modern anime with subtitles.
+That’s why I decided to create this website—to offer the latest animes with subtitles, along with real-time Japanese subtitle definitions, providing a more feature-rich alternative.

 # Roadmap
 > [!note]